 What to do in Aarhus

-There is many things to explore in Aarhus and we are still to explore the rest of the city.
+There are many things to explore in Aarhus and we are still to explore the rest of the city.
 However, here we list our favorite things to see and to explore while in the Danish city.

 Den Gamle By

-This is a must see while in Aarhus.
+This is a must-see while in Aarhus.
 Learn more about Denmark’s history and way of life during the last centuries.
 Stroll around and watch all the old buildings.
 They are all brought here from all over the country and rebuilt at this spot.
 A lot of the houses are open for you to visit.
 Inside you can have something to eat and shop for some souvenirs.
 And if you are here during Christmas, make sure to check out the Christmas market at Den Gamle By.
 Read more about Den Gamle By here.